 It was with his financial future seemingly assured that on October 19, 1933, at St Aloysius’ Catholic Church, Caulfield, Billy Cook surreptitiously married the pretty Ray (Rae) Fisher, the second daughter of Alvin Fisher, an American jockey who visited these shores.
 The pair had met some eighteen months before and become engaged just before Billy left for a riding contract in India.
 Two days after the wedding, which wasn’t made public until Melbourne Cup Day, Billy had ridden the lightweight Ruach in the Caulfield Cup.
 Ray, born in Bombay during one of her father’s riding stints there, was a well-known actress, who had played the role of Doreen alongside Cecil Scott in Frank Thring’s film ‘The Sentimental Bloke’ produced in the previous year.
 Ray lived in Melbourne, and for a time Billy relocated there.
 However, Sydney racing soon proved too much of a pull.
 It was a very happy and successful marriage producing three daughters and three sons, including another champion jockey in his youngest son, Peter.

 Given the funereal first furlongs of the 1940 A.J.C.
 Derby and the maladroit course chartered by Maurice McCarten on Lucrative up the Randwick straight, the jury was still out as far as deliberations on the finest three-year-old of the year were concerned.
 Too often in the wake of a poor ride, wounded pride leads a jockey to excite expectations in the mind of an owner which can never be met.
 When McCarten returned to scale after that Derby, he openly confessed to being guilty of misjudgement on Lucrative to owner Roy McLean.
-Moreover, he vouchsafed that Pandect wouldn’t beat his colt again.
-However, in saying what he did McCarten wasn’t salving pride.
+McCarten declared: “Never mind.
+We’ll get him in the Guineas at Caulfield and the Derby at Flemington!”
+In saying what he did, McCarten wasn’t salving pride or conveying empty bravado.
 He was stating facts.
 Seven days later the three Derby placegetters, together with the well-supported Tidal Wave and the best of the Melbourne colts that hadn’t bothered coming to Sydney, clashed in the Caulfield Guineas.
 Lucrative was the 7/4 favourite in a field where it was 7/1 bar one.
 As much as 10/1 was on offer about Pandect.

 Part of the explanation for Pandect’s generous price was the fact that he had drawn seventeen at the mile start, and while the race was being run at Flemington rather than Caulfield due to the War, it was still a significant disadvantage.
 Moreover, an unfortunate experience in his transport back to Melbourne took something out of the colt.
 While Pandect left Sydney on Monday evening following his A.J.C.
 Derby triumph, upon arrival at Albury on Tuesday morning it was found that there was no box for him in the train to Melbourne and, with several other horses, he had to remain in Albury for about six hours.
 Taken to stables in the town, the horse wouldn’t settle down.
 Pandect’s Albury imbroglio notwithstanding, it was hard to believe that anything in that Guineas’ field could have upset Lucrative that day, and the horse gave McCarten an armchair ride.
 Nothing had a chance with the son of Gay Lothario as he finished with six lengths to spare over the stablemates Warbird and Velocity, both trained by Sid Ferguson, in a time of 1 minute 37 seconds.
 Pandect could only finish sixth, although there were extenuating circumstances apart from the draw, as the horse missed the jump badly and was last at the half-mile.
 Pandect was a long way out of his ground upon entering the straight but finished strongly.